digital-asset/daml/docs/source/getting-started/app-architecture.rst

   :end-before: -- ADDFRIEND_END

 DAML contracts are *immutable* (can not be changed in place), so the only way to "update" one is to archive it and create a new instance.
 That is what the ``Follow`` choice does: after checking some preconditions, it archives the current user contract and creates a new one with the new user to follow added to the list.
 Here is a quick explanation of the code:

     - The choice starts with the ``nonconsuming choice`` keyword followed by the choice name ``Follow``.
     - The return type of a choice is defined next.
 In this case it is ``ContractId User``.
     - After that we declare choice paramteres with ``with`` keyword.
 Here this is the user we want to start following.
     - The keyword ``controller`` defines the ``Party`` that is allowed to execute the choice.
 In this case, it is the ``username`` party associated with the ``User`` contract.
     - The ``do`` keyword marks the start of the choice body where its functionality will be written.
-    - After passing some checks current contract is archived with ``archive self``
+    - After passing some checks, the current contract is archived with ``archive self``.
     - A new ``User`` contract with the new user we have started following is created (the new user is added to the ``following`` list).

 This information should be enough for understanding how choices work in this guide.
 More detailed information on choices can be found in :doc:`our docs </daml/reference/choices>`).